 They are also referred to as birthmarks or common moles.
 Congenital moles vary in size, with some being very large.
 Typically, they are benign.
 The large types can increase one’s risk of developing melanoma.

 These are also called dysplastic nevi.
 They have an abnormal shape when viewed under the microscope.
 Atypical moles are usually benign, they are associated with a higher risk of melanoma.
-They can be found in any part of the body, and their shape varies to a large extend.
+They can be found in any part of the body, and their shape varies to a large extent.

 Spitz moles are similar to melanoma in appearance; only a dermatologist can distinguish the two.
 Mostly they appear in the first 20 years of one’s life.
 Interestingly, some adults do develop spitz nevus.
 They are usually dome-shaped, raised, and pink on color.
 You may also find some that are black, brown, or red.
 Occasionally, they may bleed or have oozing openings.
+Usually, the mole is raised.

 What Causes Skin Moles?